 The most visible sign of Sport Chrono is the small analog clock sitting on top of the dashboard, right in the driver’s eyeline.
 It looks like a classic chronograph, and that is the point.
 It is the badge that tells you the car has the package.

 On the newest cars the analog dial is joined by a digital lap timer in the instrument cluster and the central screen.
-The information is the same, just presented in more places.
+Through Porsche Connect and the Track Precision app on your phone, the car can record detailed telemetry and even overlay your lap on video.
 Some owners barely glance at it on the road, but it earns its keep the moment you point the car at a circuit.

 On cars built since about 2016, Sport Chrono adds a rotary dial to the lower right of the steering wheel.
 This is the mode switch, and it is the heart of the modern package.
 You twist it to move between driving programs without taking your hands off the wheel.